lmigueldf/doc/guide/hello-world.md

 <img src="./assets/getting-started/hello-project.png" alt="project selector screenshot" class="screenshot">

-With the project loaded, launch the simulator for it by clicking the **Simulate** button located in the upper-left corner.
+With the project loaded, launch the simulator for it by clicking the **Simulate** button located in the upper-right corner.

 <img src="./assets/getting-started/hello-world.png" alt="hello, world screenshot" class="screenshot">

 Here is your first application running in the browser!
 Pretty cool, right?

-The simulator is a approximation of how your game will behave when running on a mobile device.
-But, we're still in a web browser, which means we can interact with it, debug it, and use all the great web development tools we've used to when creating the game.
+The simulator is an approximation of how your game will behave when running on a mobile device.
+But, we're still in a web browser, which means we can interact with it, debug it, and use all the great web development tools we're used to when creating the game.
 Hey, guess what, we can do those on native too!

-*Note*: If you're working on a project that wasn't created with `basil init` (maybe you've downloaded it from elsewhere), you must register the project before it's available in your web interface.
-To do this, use the `basil register` command in the root folder of your project:
+*Note*: If you're working on a project that wasn't created with `devkit init` (maybe you've downloaded it from elsewhere), you must install devkit in the project before it's available in your web interface.
+To do this, use the `devkit install` command in the root folder of your project:

 ~~~
 $ cd ./anotherproject
-$ basil register
+$ devkit install
 ~~~

-After registering your project, if you run `basil serve` you'll see the new project in the web interface.
-A list of registered projects is maintained in the `config.json` file located in the root of your basil install and can be edited directly.
+A list of registered projects is maintained in the `config.json` file located in the root of your devkit install and can be edited directly.

-### Basil Help
+### Devkit Help

-The `basil` tool has a number of commands to help you in creating, building, and deploying your game.
-For a list of available commands, run `basil help` or `basil -h` in your terminal.
+The `devkit` tool has a number of commands to help you in creating, building, and deploying your game.
+For a list of available commands, run `devkit help` or `devkit -h` in your terminal.

-In addition, each basil command may have its own options.
+In addition, each devkit command may have its own options.
 You can append the `-h` flag to a command to see the help available for it:

 ~~~
-$ basil init -h
+$ devkit init -h
 ~~~

 ## Project Structure

-When you initialize a new game, a basil project is created using the following directory structure:
+When you initialize a new game, a devkit project is created using the following directory structure:

 ~~~